Crop To Margins

 Folder — the location to which cropped images are saved.
 Click the button Folder and navigate to the desired location.

-Format — choose from four common file formats: JPG, PNG, PSD, or TIF.
+Format — select the file format to output.
+Choices are BMP, JPG, PNG, PSD, or TIF.

-Quality (JPG format only) — valid range is from 0 to 12.
+Quality — applies to JPG format only.
+Valid range is from 0 to 12.
 0 is extreme compression resulting in low quality.
 12 is light compression that is virtually indistinguishable from the original, the highest possible quality, which of course, results in the largest file size.
 10 to 12 is recommended for print or other high-quality reproduction.
 For web images, 5 to 8 is an acceptable range.